mangosArchives/serverZero_Rel19/src/bindings/scripts/docs/Script_Layout.md

 battlegrounds - Contains scripts for npcs in Battlegrounds

-custom - Intentionally empty folder from SVN.
-If you make a custom script please put it here.

-examples - Contains a couple of example scripts showing the most commonly used functions within SD2

-eastern_kingdoms, kalimdor, northrend, outland - Contain scripts for anything related to npcs or instances on the corresponding continent.
+eastern_kingdoms, kalimdor - Contain scripts for anything related to npcs or instances on the corresponding continent.
 Instances are grouped to subfolders, the normal continent-maps are divided into zones

 world - Contains scripts for anything that is not related to a specified zone.